FOREVER22: the first bright galaxies with population III stars at redshifts $z \simeq 10-20$ and comparisons with JWST data: Methodology

 \section{Methodology}

 We use the results of our simulation project {\sc forever22} \citep{Yajima22} which focuses on protocluster regions in the cosmic volume of $(714~\rm cMpc)^{3}$.
 In this project, we use the {\sc gadget-3} code \citep{Springel05e} with sub-grid models developed in the {\sc owls} project \citep{Schaye10} and the {\sc fiby} project \citep{Johnson13}.
 Besides, we newly updated the code by adding the photo-ionization feedback, the radiation pressure on dust, dust growth/destruction, black hole growth, and its feedback \citep[see more,][]{Yajima22}.
 The project consists of zoom-in simulations with three different levels of the mass resolution and the size of zoom-in regions: PCR (Proto-Cluster Region; $V= (28.6~{\rm cMpc})^{3}$, SPH particle mass, $m_{\rm{SPH}} = 4.1 \times 10^{6}~\Msun$ and final redshift, $z_{\rm end}=2.0$), BCG (Brightest proto-Cluster Galaxy; $V \sim (10~{\rm cMpc})^{3} $, $m_{\rm SPH} = 5.0\times10^{5}~\Msun$ and $z_{\rm end}=4.0$ ), and First ( $V \sim (3~{\rm cMpc})^{3} $, $m_{\rm SPH} = 7.9 \times 10^{3}~\Msun$ and $z_{\rm end}=9.5$).
 The PCR runs reproduce the observed star formation rate densities of protoclusters at $z \sim 2-6$.
 Also, we confirmed that the mean density fields reproduced the observed stellar mass functions, main sequences of star formation, gas fractions, and metallicities of galaxies as a function of stellar mass well \citep{Yajima22}.
-In this work, we use First runs (First0 and First1 runs) in which the most massive halo reaches $\Mh=5.0 \times 10^{11}~ \Msun$ at $z=9.5$.
-We adopt the cosmological parameters as $\Omega_{\rm M}=0.3, \Omega_{\rm b}=0.045, \Omega_{\rm \Lambda}=0.7,\sigma_{\rm 8}=0.82$ and $h=0.7$ \citep{Komatsu11, Planck20}.
+In this work, we use First runs (First0 and First1 runs) in which the most massive halo reaches $\Mh=4.8 \times 10^{11}~ \Msun$ at $z=9.5$.
+The cosmological parameters are still under debate \citep{Komatsu11, Planck20, Freedman21}.
+Considering the changing history of the parameter and Hubble parameter tension \citep{Freedman21}, we adopt the cosmological parameters as $\Omega_{\rm M}=0.3, \Omega_{\rm b}=0.045, \Omega_{\rm \Lambda}=0.7,\sigma_{\rm 8}=0.82$ and $h=0.7$.